Peter Frampton: Media appearances

 On 23 April 2010, Frampton became the all-time celebrity champion of the trivia game called No Apparent Reason, with five correctly answered questions on the nationally syndicated Mark and Brian Radio Program originating from KLOS Los Angeles.
 However, on 5 May 2010, Frampton was reduced to second place after only two weeks by Luke Perry's answering six questions correctly.

 On 4 November 2010, Frampton appeared on The Oprah Winfrey Show as one of her favourite musicians.

 On 21 October 2011, Frampton was honoured at Music City's at Walk of Fame Park in Nashville, Tennessee.

 On 2 March 2016, Frampton was interviewed and performed on the Howard Stern Show.

 On 17 March 2016 Frampton performed a NPR Music Tiny Desk Concert with guitarist Gordon Kennedy.
 The performance was published on 27 April 2016 on the NPR Music YouTube channel.

 On 6 January 2019, Frampton appeared as himself on Madam Secretary, where he performed a small portion of "Baby I Love Your Way".
 He similarly appeared on the final episode of that program (aired 7 December 2019) performing numerous songs at the wedding of the President's daughter.

 On 6 August 2021, Frampton challenged OJ Borg through his Radio 2 game "Mid-Afternoon Mastermind" (as Borg was covering for Steve Wright's afternoon show).
 The subject was Peter Frampton, and Borg scored 2/3.

-In a January 2024 airing, Frampton played guitar, on stage, alongside Sheryl Crow, for her 2023 induction into the Rock & Roll Hall of Fame appearance, with her and Stevie Nicks singing, "Every Day is a Winding Road".
+In January 2024, Frampton played guitar alongside Sheryl Crow for her induction into the Rock & Roll Hall of Fame, with her and Stevie Nicks singing "Every Day is a Winding Road".

 In a 31 January 2024 airing of the Fox game show We Are Family, Frampton's son Julian appeared as a relative of an unknown mystery celebrity.
 After a solo performance of "Rebel Rebel", he then sang a duet of "Black Hole Sun" with the concealed mystery celebrity.
 At the conclusion of the segment, Peter Frampton was revealed as the other half of the duet.

+On March 17, 2026, Frampton announced a new album to be released in May 2026, titled Carry the Light.
+Produced with his son Julian, it would be his first album of new material in 16 years.
+The album includes guest appearances by Sheryl Crow, Graham Nash, and Benmont Tench.
+One of the tracks, "Buried Treasure", is a tribute to Tom Petty.